 Some parameters ($B^{\prime}$, $\ginj$, $p$) concern the microphysics of relativistic shocks.
 The comoving magnetic field strength ($B^{\prime}$) is hard to estimate from observations \citep{Zhang..2011,Burgess..2020}.
-Here, a log-normal distribution with a mean value of 10 G and a standard deviation of 0.4 G is assumed for it, i.e., $D(\log(B^{\prime} / \rm{G})) = N(1,0.4)$.
-The mean value of $\ginj$ is taken as $10^{5}$, with a distribution of $D(\log(\ginj)) = N(5,0.2)$ \citep{Burgess..2020}.
-For the parameter $p$, we simply assume a normal distribution of $D(p)=N(2.5,0.4)$.
+Here, a log-normal distribution with a mean value of 10 G and a standard deviation of 0.4 G was assumed for it, that is, $D(\log(B^{\prime} / \rm{G})) = N(1,0.4)$.
+The mean value of $\ginj$ was taken as $10^{5}$, with a distribution of $D(\log(\ginj)) = N(5,0.2)$ \citep{Burgess..2020}.
+For the parameter $p$, we simply assumed a normal distribution of $D(p)=N(2.5,0.4)$.

-With the above distribution functions of the input parameters, two samples of mock GRBs are generated through Monte Carlo simulations.
-One sample includes 200 on-axis events and the other sample includes 200 off-axis cases. $\Ep$, $\Eiso$, and $\Lp$ are calculated for each mock event.
+With the above distribution functions of the input parameters, two samples of mock GRBs were generated through Monte Carlo simulations.
+One sample included 200 on-axis events, and the other sample included 200 off-axis cases. $\Ep$, $\Eiso$, and $\Lp$ were calculated for each mock event.

-The distribution of the simulated bursts on the $\Ep-\Eiso$ and $\Ep-\Lp$ planes are shown in Figure \ref{fig:4}.
-In the on-axis cases, we see that the best-fit slope is $0.495\pm0.015$ for the $\Ep-\Eiso$ correlation, and it is $0.511\pm0.016$ for the $\Ep-\Lp$ correlation.
-Note that these two indices are very close to our theoretical results of $0.5$, proving the credibility of our analytical derivations.
-The intrinsic scatters of both relations are around 0.21, indicating that the correlations are rather tight.
+The distribution of the simulated bursts on the $\Ep-\Eiso$ and $\Ep-\Lp$ planes is shown in Figure \ref{fig:4}.
+In the on-axis cases, the best-fit slope is $0.495\pm0.015$ for the $\Ep-\Eiso$ correlation, and it is $0.511\pm0.016$ for the $\Ep-\Lp$ correlation.
+These two indices are very close to our theoretical results of $0.5$, proving credibility for our analytical derivations.
+The intrinsic scatters of both relations are about 0.21, indicating that the correlations are rather tight.